zarnold/rognar/docs/step-4_dialogue_tree.md

 ```

 And then add an update method that... well... update the dialog tree.
-Remember that an dialog step is ONE header and A LIST of choices.
-So its parameters should reflect this.
+Remember that a dialogue step is ONE header and A LIST of choices.
+So its parameters should reflect this :

 ```javascript
     update(speech, choices) {